Vietnamese folk religion: Concept of

 In Vietnamese folk religion, linh (chữ Hán: 靈) has a meaning equivalent to holy and numen, that is the power of a deity to affect the world of the living.
 Compound Sino-Vietnamese words containing the term linh indicate a large semantic field: linh-thiêng 靈聖 "sacred", linh-hiển 靈顯 "prodigious manifestation" (see xian ling), linh-ứng "responsive 靈應 (to prayers, etc.)" (see ganying), linh-nghiệm 靈驗 "efficacious", linh-hồn 靈魂 "spirit of a person", vong-linh 亡靈 "spirit of a dead person before 'going over'", hương-linh "spirit of a dead person that has 'gone over'".
 These concepts derived from Chinese ling.
 Thiêng 聖 is itself a variation of thánh, meaning "constitutive principle of a being", "essence of a thing", "daemon", "intelligence" or "perspicacity".

 Linh is the mediating bivalency, the "medium", between âm and dương, that is "disorder" and "order", with order (dương, yang in Chinese) preferred over disorder (âm, yin in Chinese).
 As bivalency, linh is also metonymic of the inchoate order of creation.
 More specifically, the linh power of an entity resides in mediation between the two levels of order and disorder which govern social transformation.
 The mediating entity itself shifts of status and function between one level and another, and makes meaning in different contexts.

-This attribute is often associated with goddesses, animal motifs such as the snake (an amphibian animal), the owl which takes night for day, the bat being half bird and half mammal, the rooster who crows at the crack between night and morning, but also rivers dividing landmasses, and other "liminal" entities.
+This attribute is often associated with goddesses, animal motifs such as the snake (an amphibious animal), the owl which forgoes day in favour of night, the bat which bears aspects associated with both birds and mammals, the rooster who crows at the crack between night and morning, but also rivers dividing landmasses, and other "liminal" entities.
 There are âm gods such as Nguyễn Bá Linh, and dương gods such as Trần Hưng Đạo.
 Linh is a "cultural logic of symbolic relations", that mediates polarity in a dialectic governing reproduction and change.

 Linh has also been described as the ability to set up spatial and temporal boundaries, represent and identify metaphors, setting apart and linking together differences.
 The boundary is crossed by practices such as sacrifice and inspiration (shamanism).
 Spiritual mediumship makes the individual the center of actualising possibilities, acts and events indicative of the will of the gods.
 The association of linh with liminality implies the possibility of constructing various kinds of social times and history.
 In this way, the etho-political (ethnic) dimension is nurtured, regenerated by re-enactment, and constructed at first place, imagined and motivated in the process of forging a model of reality.